Content plays a vital role in your association’s membership renewal process, because your renewal letters are much more than reminders to pay up.

 Draw members’ attention to key sections of your association website — members who aren’t particularly active will probably be surprised to learn about the myriad resources you offer.

 TIP: Try offering an incentive to encourage members to renew early.
 That could be a free course, or a discount for membership dues or the fee or your annual conference.
 By offering a limited-time perk, you’ll give members an additional reason to change their behavior.
+See how the American Society for Consultant Pharmacists is using targeted and personalized content to improve their membership renewal process.

 These ideas for improving your membership renewal messages should help you communicate clearly, but there’s a caveat.